 - Mercado de Pinheiros

 Cantareira, the traditional downtown “Mercadão”, is the supplier of most restaurants and hotels of the city and is an interesting visit.
 The Pinheiros market is more of the local market kind, the one people in the area use to buy fresh products.
 On the top floor there is Checho’s restaurant, serving grilled chicken and fresh ceviches with Colombian flavour.
 Avoid the 1-3PM crowds, because Checho is open until 6 PM, every day.

 One thing you would like to change about São Paulo?

-I'd like Paulistanos to appreciate theirs as a very cool city.
-It's expensive and can be difficult to navigate and understand, that's true.
-But every single day there's something to see, to do, to taste.
-More than everything, I'd like people to stop throwing garbage on the streets, from candy wraps to cigarette buns.
-That's a terrible, nasty, dirty habit a lot of us still have, even after decades of educational campaigns.
-It's not uncommon to see a garbage bins empty, with trash on the sidewalk.
+I’d like Paulistanos to appreciate theirs as a very cool city.
+It’s expensive and can be difficult to navigate and understand, that’s true.
+But every single day, there’s something to see, to do, to taste.
+More than everything, I’d like people to stop throwing garbage on the streets, from candy wraps to cigarette burns.
+That’s a terrible, nasty, dirty habit many of us still have, even after decades of educational campaigns.
+It’s not uncommon to see garbage bins empty, with trash on the sidewalk.
 That drives me mad.

 Are you on Pinterest?
 Pin this!